lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

 workflow; however, files like the ``*.stdout`` are important for debugging errors and lose significant value if they can't be tied uniquely to the most recent execution.

 There are two important features of the new workflow graph.
-First, notice that the ``single_element_partition.cae`` and ``single_element_mesh.cae`` files have two dependencies.
+First, notice that the ``rectangle_partition.cae`` and ``rectangle_mesh.cae`` files have two dependencies.
 As defined in the task definitions, they depend on their respective Abaqus journal file and the previous script's output ``*.cae`` file.
 While we defined these tasks in the order they need to be executed, this was not strictly necessary and the tasks could be defined in any order within the ``SConscript`` file.
 The actual directed graph is assembled automatically by `SCons`_ from the target and source lists